 What Makes Corydoras So Special?

-As we mentioned earlier, they love to feed on other fish’s mess and leftovers, so there is no need to worry about cleaning the substrate too often.
+As we mentioned earlier, they love to feed on other fish’s leftover food, from the substrate, assisting in keeping their environment clean.
 Bottom-dwelling fish are really important when you have a sand or gravel substrate in your tank.
 This is because they are constantly moving the substrate around, filtering the water as they go about their business.

 Tanks that do not have a bottom-dwelling fish will need to be cleaned and looked after a little more frequently, especially if there is a sand substrate in the tank.
 Sand will discolor very quickly and dangerous gas pockets form in the sand if it isn’t looked after by a bottom dweller.
 Raking the sand with your hand now and then will help slow this process down.